MaB$\mu$lS-2: high-precision microlensing modelling for the large-scale survey era: Simulation method

 with the corresponding value of $A_{\min}$ given by

 The particular value of $\mu_{\rm sky}$ is band dependent.
 Ground-based values for Paranal Observatory from \citet{Patat2003} are adopted.
 These values are shown in table \ref{table:table_musky}.
 We take $t_{\rm exp} = 625$~s and use the survey limiting magnitude for $4\%$ photometric precision, $m_{\rm lim}$, for $m_{\rm zp}$.
+While a seeing of $\theta_{\rm FWHM} = 1$~arcsec is reasonable for a microlensing survey such as OGLE-IV, it is less representative of telescopes such as MOA's Mt.
+John Observatory, where due to atmospheric conditions, seeing is typically larger.
+To simulate this, the code was run to sample the optical depth and timescale along eight lines of sight near Baade's Window.
+We find that the optical depth under MOA-II conditions was found to be a factor 0.93 that for OGLE-IV, therefore broadly similar.
+We find no statistically significant difference between our predictions for the mean timescale of MOA-II and OGLE-IV.